(Revised November 10, 2018)

 C. Term of Service – Upon election the SCC shall facilitate the work of the Party until the election of their successors.
 The five at-large SCC members and the Treasurer and Deputy Treasurer shall be elected for one-year terms by the membership or, in the case of representatives from each affiliated local, by the local membership.

-D. Term Limits – No member of GPWA shall serve on the SCC for more than three consecutive terms.
+D. Term Limits – Members of the SCC except the Treasurer and Deputy Treasurer may serve no more than three consecutive terms.

 E. Legal Board – The SCC shall be the legal board of the Green Party of Washington State and must meet at least six times a year.

-F. Chair – The chair shall oversee the distribution of responsibilities of the various SCC members and working groups, and convene and conduct meetings of the SCC.
-The chair of the SCC shall also perform as the chair of the state convention.
+F. Chair – The chair shall convene and conduct meetings of the SCC and serve as the chair of the state convention.

 G. Vice Chair – In the absence of the chair the vice chair will carry out the duties of the chair, and will assist as needed.